microsoft/fabricrealtimelab/modules/module02.md

 Create another new tab within the queryset by clicking the *+* icon near the top of the window.
 Rename this tab to *StockAggregate*.

-This query will find the biggest price difference over a 10 minute period for each stock, and the time it occurred.
+This query will find the biggest price gains over a 10 minute period for each stock, and the time it occurred.
 This query uses the [summarize](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/summarizeoperator) operator, which produces a table that aggregates the input table into groups based on the specified parameters (in this case, *symbol*), while [arg_max](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/arg-max-aggregation-function) returns the greatest value.

 If you just started the lab, consider rerunning this query later to observe the changes.